proxmox/ceph/ceph/src/seastar/doc/tutorial.md

     }
 }
 ```
-Here, although `obj` was correctly passed to the lambda by reference, we later acidentally passed `slow_op()` a copy of it (because here `slow_op` takes the object by value, not by reference), and this copy will be destroyed as soon as `slow_op` returns, not waiting until the returned future resolves.
+Here, although `obj` was correctly passed to the lambda by reference, we later accidentally passed `slow_op()` a copy of it (because here `slow_op` takes the object by value, not by reference), and this copy will be destroyed as soon as `slow_op` returns, not waiting until the returned future resolves.

 When using `do_with`, always remember it requires adhering to the convention described above: The asynchronous function which we call inside `do_with` must not use the objects held by `do_with` *after* the returned future is resolved.
 It is a serious use-after-free bug for an asynchronous function to return a future which resolves while still having background operations using the `do_with()`ed objects.